bevingtona/RemoteLogger/v0.5_libraried/README.md

 # Version 0.5 - Adding Libraries

-### Note: files in libraries/RemoteLogger are the current files for the WeatherStation library applied across the .ino files.
+### Note: files in libraries/RemoteLogger are the current files for the RemoteLogger library applied across the .ino files.
 Do not change the name of the libraries or RemoteLogger directories

 Author: Rachel Pagdin